 Advice for other students considering your major

 “I love the neuroscience major!
 The opportunities it has given me so far are amazing.
-I am part of a research team with other neuroscience and biology students, and also in a class where I get to do surgery on rats to help Dr. Daniel Miller with his research.
-Take full advantage off all opportunities your major gives you!”
+I am part of a research team with other neuroscience and biology students and a class where I get to do surgery on rats to help Professor Daniel Miller with his research.
+Take full advantage of all opportunities your major gives you!”